Nebulaz7/dishpal-ai/README.md

 # dishpal-ai
-An AI that generates recipes
+An that generates recipes, based on any ingredients you have.